 Eighty years after the fall of the first dragon, the large Sister Mountain pack struggles to survive as a harsh winter falls.
 Misfortune clings to their pack, though, making it difficult for twin sisters Mara and Ulrica to keep everyone alive.
 But it’s not just starvation or frostbite that they must face; both dragons and humans threaten to throw the wolves into their own extinction.

 But change is afoot.
 Mara’s nightmares reveal a dangerous new enemy must be faced in the months to come, if they can make it that long.
 Then along comes Benjamin, the first human in decades to be turned into a daiyer wolf by the Fay.
-The twins try to help integrate him into the pack, but change is a difficult thing to accept, and Benjamin happens to be the harbinger of it.
-Pack dynamics are changed, challenges are faced, leaving the twins trying to hold desperately onto their goal of survival.
+The twins try to help integrate him into the pack, but with bad omens all around, and Benjamin a harbinger of bad times, pack dynamics are changed and challenges are faced, leaving the twins trying to hold desperately onto their goal of survival.

 Point of progress: